David Locke: ...every time you leave the room.

 - The Hero Dies: Locke gets killed by people who assumed he was Robertson.

-- Job Title: Professione: Reporter, the Italian title, lampshades this trop.
+- Job Title: Professione: Reporter, the Italian title.
 David Locke is the titular reporter who drops his profession because he is fed up with his life.

 - Killed Offscreen: Locke's assassination takes place off-screen while the camera is busy capturing the events outside the hotel.

-- Meaningful Name: Locke is a famous English XVII-century philosopher.
+- Meaningful Name: Locke is a famous English 17th-century philosopher.

 - Mockstery Tale: The film imitates the stylistics of a thriller road movie (a stolen identity, political intrigues, car chases, a young mysterious girl, etc.), but is actually a story of a depressed journalist trying to start a new life.

-- Moral Luck: Jack Nicholson's character decides he wants to leave his old life behind, and takes on the identity of an acquaintance who has just died.
-As it turns out, the acquaintance was an arms dealer running guns to rebel forces in north Africa, so that's what he starts doing.
+- Moral Luck: Locke decides he wants to leave his old life behind, and takes on the identity of Robertson, an acquaintance who has just died.
+As it turns out, Robertson was an arms dealer running guns to rebel forces in north Africa, so that's what he starts doing.
 The overall point of the film seems to be a nihilistic one: it doesn't really matter what one does in life, and one shouldn't be bound by social roles or expectations.
-However, it's clear that the audience is supposed to sympathise with the rebels whom Nicholson's character is supporting.
-So while he appears not to care about the social consequences of his actions, he is still doing something good or at least something not evil.
+However, it's clear that the audience is supposed to sympathise with the rebels whom Robertson is supporting.
+So while Locke appears not to care about the social consequences of his actions, he is still doing something good or at least something not evil.
 It would be harder to see this character as heroic if he were running guns to neo-Nazis or the Taliban even though he could just as easily have found himself doing just that!

-- Most Writers Are Writers: Jack Nicholson's character is very obviously a reporter, a television-journalist and a documentary film-maker.
+- Most Writers Are Writers: Locke is very obviously a reporter, a television-journalist and a documentary film-maker.
 The film Antonioni made before The Passenger was a documentary in Mao's China during the Cultural Revolution.

 - No Name Given: Maria Schneider character is credited as "The Girl".